top of page

 • Next step is to measure.
 Measure the square footage of the wall space so you know how much wallpaper to purchase, and measure the shelf length and depth to help in selecting canisters and organizing options.

-• I picked out a gray damask peel and stick wallpaper.
+• I picked a gray damask peel and stick wallpaper.
 I can't find the exact pattern I used, but this one is similar: https://amzn.to/3UmSu2d.
 Many options to choose from!
 General Link to others: https://amzn.to/3XtdcQg

 • I started on the left side and worked my way around.
 I had to make a lot of cuts because I couldn't remove my shelves - if you can remove your shelves definitely do.
 You will absolutely need a wallpaper smoothing kit and a sharp knife.